Oxeigns/Sirion/README.md

 - `MUSIC_BOT_NAME` (your bot name)
 - `SUDO_USERS` (your user ID)
 - `START_IMG_URL` (image shown with /start)
+- `PING_IMG_URL` (image shown with /ping)

+You can host these images on your VPS and simply provide the direct links in the variables.

 #### Starting the Bot